-The current regulations do not address training.
-The proposed regulations specify that LDSS ensure that each provider receives pre-service and annual training.
-"Training shall be relevant to the needs of the children and families and may be structured to include multiple types of training modalities (for example, on-line foster parent training courses; seminars and conferences)."
-According to DSS, most, but not all LDSS, currently do provide training.
-The proposed regulations also state that DSS will provide opportunities for training on an annual basis at no charge.
+Recently repealed regulation did not address training.
+This proposed regulation specifies that LDSS ensure that each provider receives pre-service and annual training.
+DSS proposes to set areas of competency that must be covered in training but does not propose to specify what training program must be used.
+According to DSS, most, but not all, LDSS currently do provide training.
+This proposed regulation also states that DSS will provide opportunities for training on an annual basis at no charge.
 Depending on the quality of the training, this proposed requirement can potentially be significantly beneficial toward the care of foster and adopted children.
 The training requirement will create time cost for both staff and providers.
+DSS's base budget now contains funds for provider training so LDSS offices are unlikely to incur any additional direct costs on account of training requirements.

-The current regulations state that children of opposite sex should not share a double bed.
-The proposed regulations state that children over the age of 16 months shall not share a bed.
+Recently repealed regulation stated that children of opposite sex should not share a double bed.
+This proposed regulation states that children over the age of 16 months shall not share a bed.
 For those localities where the LDSS permit bed sharing, this proposed change will have some impact.
 This will increase costs for what is hopefully a very small number of providers.
 The cost is likely exceeded by the benefit of increased rest for affected children.
 Increased rest will improve affected children's health and ability to learn.

-Providers are required to store firearms and ammunition in a locked cabinet that is not accessible to children under the current regulations.
-The board proposes to further require that ammunition be stored in a separate locked area.
+Providers are required to store firearms and ammunition in a locked cabinet that is not accessible to children under recently repealed regulation.
+The Board proposes to further require that ammunition be stored in a separate locked area.
 The proposal most likely does moderately decrease the likelihood of firearm accidents involving children.
 On the other hand, complying with the proposal will make it more difficult for a provider to access loaded firearms if needed to confront an intruder.
 The estimated benefit of being able to quickly access a loaded firearm for familial protection varies greatly depending upon the analyst.
 Thus, whether the benefit of a moderate decrease in the likelihood of firearm accidents involving children exceeds the cost of slower access to a loaded firearm when family members are threatened cannot be accurately estimated at this time.

-The current regulations require that the provider protect their children from household pets which may be a health or safety hazard.
-Under the proposed regulations LDSS must request and document verification of provider compliance in the provider record.
+Recently repealed regulation required that the provider protect their children from household pets which may be a health or safety hazard.
+Under this proposed regulation, LDSS must request and document verification of provider compliance in the provider record.
 Documenting verification of provider compliance may produce some addition pressure for compliance, and may moderately increase compliance in practice.
 This could significantly improve children's health in a small number of circumstances.

-The board proposes to require that providers be able to ensure that they can be responsive to the special medical needs, including environmental sensitivities, of the child.
-This is implied, but not specified in the current regulations.
+The Board proposes to require that providers be able to ensure that they can be responsive to the special medical needs, including environmental sensitivities, of the child.
+This is implied, but not specified in the recently repealed regulation.
 Specifying this may encourage LDSS staff to focus more on this aspect of care.
 To the extent that this happens, this additional language may in a few situations result in improved care for children under foster and adoptive care.